Legal Duty to Keep the Property Safe

 - All your expenses and losses are reimbursed or covered by insurance.

-But, if your injuries are severe, you lose work, and require long-term treatment — or if a disability results — it’s in your best interest to get more information.
-Talk with a personal injury lawyer about your case if you want advice or help.
+But if your injuries are severe, you lose work, and require long-term treatment, or if a disability results, it’s in your best interest to get more information.
+Talk with a personal injury lawyer about your case and receive free advice and help.

 - Don’t expect the insurance company for the owner/occupant to give you full compensation for your injuries.